ghc-proposals/ghc-proposals/steering-committee.rst

    commentary) with the reasons for rejection.
 The proposer is welcome to revise and try again, but the document should retain this original rejection information.

+   In the case that the the proposed change has already been implemented in GHC, it will be reverted.

 -  If during the Debate, the need for substantial changes does arise, we reject the proposal in its current state and it can go back to